The Forest in Kyoto And Other Natural Attractions To Visit

 Of course, the best time to visit is during off-peak hours.
 So far, I have realized that it applies to every tourist destination in Kyoto, especially if we want to experience some kind of tranquility.

-Ryoan-Ji Zen Rock Garden is open all year round at a different time during winter.
+Ryoan-Ji Zen Rock Garden is open all year round at different hours during winter.
 From March to November, it welcomes visitors from 8 in the morning until 5 in the afternoon.
 Then in winter, from December to February, from 8:30 in the morning until 4:30 in the afternoon.

 There is also an entrance fee in the Zen Rock Garden, Y500 for adults and Y300 for junior high school and elementary school students.